la2050/archive/_projects/2015/learning-through-service-at-holy-family-school.md

   advance in solidarity with these schools.

    Additional direct community partnerships will include: growing produce for the Holy Family Giving Bank weekly food distribution; supplying herbs and vegetables to local restaurants that supply our school hot lunch program; shared resources and joint faculty and student service-learning lessons in collaboration with our partner schools; as well as countless partnerships as part of our non-profit of the month service-learning partnerships with some examples including the Center for Restorative Justice Works (an organization providing assistance to children of the incarcerated), Hillsides for Abused Children and Project Haiti.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The program will have one-time, start-up costs of $100,000 to implement and develop a replicable model.
-Following the start-up year the program will be sustained by the school budget.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Faculty stipends to design and implement the program $25,000 Faculty development $15,000
-   Expanded resources/curriculum materials for the learning garden, outdoor classroom & multimedia component $40,000 Replication manual materials $5,000
-   Shared resources with partner schools $15,000
 How do you plan to scale the success of your proposal?: >- As a pilot school for many projects in the archdiocese of Los Angeles, Holy Family implements programs that exist for the benefit of our greater